mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 | --- | --- |
 | `Userprompt (string)`, `AmazonBedrockConnection`, `GenAICommons.Request (optional)`, `FileCollection (optional)`| `GenAICommons.Response`|

-##### 4.2.1.2 ChatCompletions (with history) {#chat-completions-with-history}
+##### 4.2.1.2 ChatCompletions (With History) {#chat-completions-with-history}

 The `ChatCompletions (with history)` activity can be used for any conversations with Anthropic Claude or Amazon Titan.
 It is possible for it to keep the conversation history in mind.
-This operation corresponds to the *ChatCompletions_WithHistory_AmazonBedrock* microflow.
+This operation corresponds to the **ChatCompletions_WithHistory_AmazonBedrock** microflow.

 The input and output for this service are shown in the table below: